SebastianWilson/MLpage/index.md

 Above: ward
-After testing out various values of our hyperparameters (sample size, kernel size, and distance metric), we obtained this matrix:
+After testing out various values for our hyperparameters (sample size, kernel size, and distance metric), we obtained this matrix:

 ![image](https://user-images.githubusercontent.com/82196613/116379472-0814e780-a7e1-11eb-95e0-76d5326a1da0.png)

 Figure 2: sorted correlation matrix.
 Complete linkage.
 Kernel size = 30.
 Sample size = 142

 In this visualization, we see a large green square in the upper lefthand corner.
-The stocks at each row and column (note that rows and columns are symmetrical in this diagram) that map to areas in the green square are correlated with other members of the square and less correlated with those outside of it.
-In fact, it appears that some “patches” are distinctly red, implying that their cluster of stocks is negatively correlated with another cluster of stocks.
+The stocks at each row and column that map to areas in the green square are correlated with other members of the square and less correlated with those outside of it (note that rows and columns are symmetrical in this diagram).
+In fact, it appears that several “patches” are distinctly red, implying that that cluster of stocks is negatively correlated with another cluster of stocks.
 This tells us that there are distinct groups of stocks whose behavior gives us information about the behavior of other groups of stocks.
-This may map onto the notion of an industry - however, it is unlikely that the hard, man-made categorizations of industries alone can capture the statistical complexity demonstrated in this matrix.
+This may map onto the notion of an industry - however, it is unlikely that the hard, man-made categorizations of stocks into industries can alone capture the statistical complexity demonstrated by the above matrix.

 Several other matrices showed similar patterns of clustering.
 Note that the positions of the squares can change from matrix to matrix since the ordering is randomized.

 ![image](https://user-images.githubusercontent.com/82196613/116379536-18c55d80-a7e1-11eb-8068-cf32b8fbe039.png)